ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ## Cookies and Tracking Technologies

-CultureCrunch uses cookies and similar technologies to deliver and improve our service.
+Culture Crunch uses cookies and similar technologies to deliver and improve our service.

 ### What Are Cookies?
 Cookies are small text files stored on your device that help us recognise you and remember preferences.